CumulusNetworks/docs/content/cumulus-linux-57/Layer-3/Protocol-Independent-Multicast-PIM.md

 Cumulus Linux supports ASM and SSM only.

 {{%notice note%}}
-IGMPv3 works only with SSM multicast group ranges.
+- IGMPv3 works only with SSM multicast group ranges.
+- Cumulus Linux does not support IPv6 multicast routing with PIM.
 {{%/notice%}}

 For additional information on PIM-SM, refer to {{<exlink url="https://tools.ietf.org/html/rfc7761" text="RFC 7761 - Protocol Independent Multicast - Sparse Mode">}}.
 For a brief description of how PIM works, refer to [PIM Overview]({{<ref "/knowledge-base/Configuration-and-Usage/Network-Configuration/PIM-Overview" >}}).